 The audio-only discussion/public forum platform Clubhouse is the hottest social media trend of the year, and Facebook doesn't want to be left out.
-The social network has announced a slew of audio features, including a podcast platform, a "Soundbites" audio creation tool for short audio content, and "Live Audio Rooms" for joining Clubhouse-like talks.
-Read More
+In April, the social network announced a slew of new audio formats for its platform like podcasts, a "Soundbites" audio creation tool for short audio content, and "Live Audio Rooms" for joining Clubhouse-like talks.
+And starting today, these features are rolling out in the US.

 Facebook knows the future is in mobile.
 It just isn't entirely sure what to do about it.
 The company has experimented with creating its own home launcher and marketing a dedicated Facebook phone, but neither found all that much success.
 It created a news app called Paper, which has yet to make it to Android.
 Then it followed up with a Snapchat clone (we got that one).
 Now the social giant is releasing an app that goes back to its roots.
 It's called Facebook Groups.